 And remarkably such findings are not limited to just a few politically left leaning researchers.
 As the professor Peter Gray points out ‘if just one anthropologist had reported all this, we might assume that he or she was a starry-eyed romantic who was seeing things that weren’t really there, or was a liar.
 But many anthropologists, of all political stripes, regarding many different hunter-gatherer cultures, have told the same general story.
 There are some variations from culture to culture, of course, and not all of the cultures are quite as peaceful and fully egalitarian as others, but the generalities are the same.
 One anthropologist after another has been amazed by the degree of equality, individual autonomy, generous treatment of children, cooperation, and sharing in the hunter-gatherer culture that he or she studied.
 When you read about “warlike primitive tribes,” or about indigenous people who held slaves, or about tribal cultures with gross inequalities between men and women, you are not reading about band hunter-gatherers.’
 (7)

 When Peter Grey mentions ‘band hunter-gatherers’ he is referring to the fact that there are many different variants of hunter gatherer society and each has their own unique set of customs and cultures.
-However according to one interpretation they can all be broadly classified as either immediate return or delayed return hunter gatherer cultures.
+However they can all be broadly classified as either immediate return or delayed return hunter gatherer cultures.
 There is a significant difference in the way each of these two types of societies function that has profound implications for the level of egalitarianism experienced by each group.

 In Before Priests, Kings & Bosses Part Two I unpack the all important and little known difference between these two types of tribes.